 You see, a problem with a gas pipe and part of the street is being opened for reparations.
 And there was a surprise waiting!
 As we have told you in the past, before Vienna was Vienna, there was a Roman garrison located in the area that we know today as the city center.
 This garrison was protected by defensive walls and had a number of gates to access it.
 Once of those gates was located on the corner of the Graben and Tuchlauben.
 During the reparations of the gas pipes, the structures of the ancient Roman gate were found.

-One could argue that these structures were “rediscovered” as they were visible during the time when the pipes were installed for the first time.
+One could argue that these structures were “rediscovered”.
+They were visible during the time when the pipes were installed for the first time.
 This was more or less one hundred years ago and it is likely that the workers that performed the task at that time did not care much about old stones.
-But times have changed and this “discovery” has been widely reported.
+But times are changing and this “discovery” has been widely reported.
 And now that the Rotenturmstraße is being refurbished, perhaps new things will come to light.
 This spot at the Graben will be covered again soon, so if you want to see it you have to hurry up!
 (Cr).